PSO Window Functions

 When you use window ranges from the drive array, the PSO Window module uses the first specified pair of range values as the active window.
 When the PSO window counter exits the active window, the module loads the next pair of values from the drive array and uses the pair as the next window range.
 The module continues to use the values in the drive array in this way until the configured number of ranges is reached.
 You can use the $enableRepeat argument to tell the module to use an infinite number of drive array values.
 In this mode, the module returns to the value at the $driveArrayStartAddress and uses the same set of values again after the module uses the last pair of range values in the drive array.

-By default, when you use the window ranges from the drive array, the PSO Window module loads the next window range when the counter exits the active window in either direction.
-If you want the module to load a new window range only when the counter exits the active window in a specific direction, use the PsoWindowConfigureArrayUpdateDirection() function.
-The $windowUpdateDirection argument specifies the exit directions that cause the module to load a new window range.
-Use the PsoWindowUpdateDirection enumeration to specify the value of the $windowUpdateDirection argument.
+By default, when you use the window ranges from the drive array, the PSO Window module loads the next window range when the counter generates an internal event that is tied to exiting the active window range in either direction.
+This internal event is always generated upon exiting the window and does not require calling the PsoWindowConfigureEvents() function.
+If you want the module to load a new window range only when the counter exits the active window in a specific direction, use the PsoWindowConfigureEventDirection() function.
+Refer to the Controlling the Window Events section for more information about the PsoWindowConfigureEventDirection() function.

 The window update direction and the window counter are relative to the encoder direction.
 The ReverseMotionDirection parameter does not have an effect on them.
 If the window update direction is negative, then the window is updated when the lower bound is exited.
 If the window update direction is positive, then the window is updated when the upper bound is exited.